 As a responsible person, you should ensure that your family does not suffer if you contract any ailment or diagnosed with a life-threatening disease.
-Apart from the benefits in terms of coverage, health insurance also provide some tax benefits which may work to your advantage.
+Apart from the , health insurance also provide some tax benefits which may work to your advantage.

 Tax Benefits of Health Insurance:

 The premium paid by you (policyholder) for your health insurance policy provides the following two benefits:

 - Tax benefits

 As per Section 80D of the Income Tax Act, 1961, the premium may be deducted from your total income.
 Total income = gross total income (includes income from all heads).
 Taxable income = gross total income - deductions (under section 80D to 80U).

 As per section 80D, a HUF or an individual can claim deduction for the following:

 |Section 80D Deduction||

 The following table shows the amount of deduction for individuals and HUF: